 Solita Business Design Masterclass is an interactive and intensive 4-(half)day online course that gets the participants kick-started on the journey to re-invent their business with design.
 It is a training for business leaders and practitioners to gain tools for growth and renewal.
 It is also a great pathway for experienced designers to gain concrete knowledge in business tools that they can implement in their work immediately.

-We held Solita’s first Business Design Masterclass between 18th and 25th of May 2020 with great results.
+We held Solita’s first Business Design Masterclass in May 2020 with great results.
 In addition to our client engagements, Solita’s Business Design competence proved to be well qualified in the context of teaching and learning through co-creation.
 Us Solitans and the participants of the Masterclass were privileged to enjoy the contribution of David Schmidt who is one of the most notable pioneers of Business Design in Europe.
 David joined us as one of the designers and facilitators of the class, having the role of a lecturer as well.
-Due to the success of our first Masterclass, we will hold another one on Sep 27-30 2021.
+Due to the success of our first Masterclass, we will hold another one in Sep 2021.
 The upcoming Masterclass is to be arranged with the same team.

 The class was naturally built in a remote work setting with the facilitators and the class participants all in their own locations.
 We received great overall feedback from the first Masterclass (NPS 67) and not least because of the smooth online execution of collaborative learning.
 Presenting material online is nothing new to us, but bringing together lecture-like teaching and collaborative group work with the participants (with changing groups) for four days was quite an opportunity for us to showcase our capabilities.